tinykishore/tutorial-java-concurrency/res/tuTwo.md

   | sleep               | 0             |
   | Continues Execution | End of thread |

-  Here, in the highlighted box, the first and the second thread will execute at the same time, we cannot be able to tell who will come first in this case.
+  Here, in the bold box, the first and the second thread will execute at the same time, we cannot be able to tell who will come first in this case.
 It will depend on the scheduler and the OS to decide.
 Even if we can calculate what will be the next output, it might not match with the compiled output.
 So, the calculation of thread is not always accurate.
 Try with 0-10.